geerlingguy/youtube/Sponsors.md

 They have provided a few mini racks and accessories, as well as one Super6C cluster + enclosure, and a number of small Pi HATs, Pi cases, and Compute Module boards for testing and review.

 They also provided a mini rack and set of Raspberry Pis for a giveaway in early 2025.

+## GL.iNet

+> Type: Equipment for test/review

+GL.iNet provided each of their IP KVMs for testing.

 ## HAILO